Rʻuth-Assor: Background

-The Assyrian Empire fell in 609 BC, with the defeat of its last ruler, Ashur-uballit II at the siege of Harran.
-Though the more than a thousand-year-old kingdom disappeared, the Assyrian people continued to identify as Assyrians in the centuries thereafter and continued to venerate their national god, Ashur, particularly at sites like Harran and Assur, the longest-serving Assyrian capital and Assyria's former religious heart.
-After the Neo-Babylonian and Median empires, which had conquered and destroyed Assyria, were conquered by the Achaemenid Empire in the 6th century BC, the Achaemenid king Cyrus the Great gave the Assyrians permission to rebuild the ancient temple in Assur dedicated to Ashur.
+The Assyrian Empire fell in 609 BC, with the defeat of its last ruler, Ashur-uballit II at the siege of Harran a year later.
+Though the almost 1500 year old kingdom disappeared, the Assyrian people continued to identify as Assyrians in the centuries thereafter and continued to venerate their national god, Ashur, particularly at sites like Harran, Arbela, Karka, Nuhadra and Assur, the longest-serving Assyrian capital and Assyria's former religious heart.
+After the Neo-Babylonian and Median empires, which had conquered Assyria, were conquered by the Achaemenid Empire in the 6th century BC, the Achaemenid king Cyrus the Great gave the Assyrians permission to rebuild the ancient temple in Assur dedicated to Ashur.
 The Achaemenid toleration for local cultures and religions facilitated the endurance and survival of Assyrian culture and religion, and the Assyrians continued to endure under the later Hellenistic Macedonian and Seleucid empires, despite policies of Hellenization.

 The Mesopotamian territories of the Seleucid Empire were conquered by the Parthian Empire in the second century BC.
-Under Parthian suzerainty, several Iranian-Arabic client kingdoms cropped up in the former heartland of the Assyrian Empire, including Osroene, Adiabene and Hatra.
+Under Parthian suzerainty, several mostly Assyrian populated client kingdoms cropped up in the former heartland of the Assyrian Empire, including Osroene, Adiabene, Beth Nuhadra, Beth Garmai and Hatra.
 Also founded during this time, around or shortly after the end of the 2nd century BC, was a small semi-autonomous realm around the city of Assur, either under the suzerainty of Hatra, or under direct Parthian suzerainty.
 Assur may during this time have been known under the name Labbana, derived from Libbali ("heart of the city"), the ancient Assyrian name for the city's temple quarter.
 In this new phase of development, Assur flourished.
 New buildings were constructed, including a new palace, and the ancient temple dedicated to Ashur was restored for a second time in the 2nd century AD.
 Though the adornment of the buildings reflect a certain Hellenistic character, their design is also reminiscent of old Assyrian and Babylonian buildings, with some Parthian influences.
-Personal names in Assur at this time greatly resemble personal names from the Neo-Assyrian period, with individuals like Qib-Assor ("command of Ashur"), Assor-tares ("Ashur judges") and even Assorr-heden ("Ashur has given a brother", a late version of the name Aššur-aḫu-iddina, i.e. Esarhaddon).
+Personal names in Assur and Upper Mesopotamia at this time greatly resemble personal names from the Neo-Assyrian period, with individuals like Qib-Assor ("command of Ashur"), Assor-tares ("Ashur judges") and even Assorr-heden ("Ashur has given a brother", a late version of the name Aššur-aḫu-iddina, i.e. Esarhaddon).
 Veneration of Ashur, at this time known as Assor, was carried out in the same way at Assur as it had been in ancient times, per a cultic calendar effectively identical to that used under the Neo-Assyrian Empire.
 In addition to Ashur, other gods venerated included his consort Serua, the Babylonian god Bel as well as Heracles-Nergal, a syncretistic deity combining the Greek demigod Heracles with the Mesopotamian god Nergal.